WalkTheDocs/book_data_structures_and_algorithms_in_java_6ed/app/bin/main/book_data_structures_and_algorithms_in_java_6ed/ch1_java_primer/README.md

 ## Quirks
 * R-11, R-12, and R-13 are to be found inside the CreditCard class.
+* C-24 and C-25 are also inside the CreditCardClass.

 ## Pitfalls
 * Lombok requires as annotation support extension.